Ames-hub/pyhoster/technical_notes/warden.md

 It will keep out the basic user, but if someone looks into it at all they will be able to bypass it<br>
 <hr>
 Long story short, DONT DEPEND ON IT TO KEEP EVERYTHING SAFE!<br>
+Also, if you're going to be recording using a wardened page, make sure to censor the pin, as it will be visible in the url.